-Do you have a child starting kindergarten this school year?
+Do you have a child or preschooler starting kindergarten this school year?
 Kindergarten is an exciting time for any kid.
 Not only do they get to ride the bus and eat in the cafeteria, they get to learn important skills that they’ll need for the rest of their school career.
 Because of this, it’s important to help your kindergartener build a strong foundation for this first year of school.
 Here are a few things you can do to help get your child ready for kindergarten.

 Teach Them Letters

 It’s amazing how much your child will learn this year in kindergarten.
 Many schools even have kindergarteners involved in reading groups towards the second half of the school year!
 You can help get your child ready for kindergarten reading by teaching them their letters beforehand.
 By being able to identify letters, your child will have an easier time memorizing the sounds of each letter, as well as learning how to blend those sounds into words.

 Reading isn’t just about sounding out words.
 There are some words that simply cannot be sounded out.
 Your kindergartener will receive a list of these words called sight words.
 Basically, they’re words that your child will need to be able to recognize with a glance.
 Help your child be ready for kindergarten by practicing the basic sight words.
 This includes such words as the, his, her, was, etc.